 Northcentral University's Ph.D. in Computer Science degree program can be completed entirely online in about 50 months.
-The degree consists of 20 courses and 60 credit hours and prepares students to hold a variety of technology leadership roles.
 With no course start dates and no scheduled lecture hours, this degree program offers students unparalleled flexibility in their education.
 Students can complete their coursework around their commitments and schedules, and they receive personalized, one-on-one mentoring from faculty.
 Because Northcentral University's faculty all hold doctorate degrees, students will receive instruction from highly qualified professionals in their field.

 Located in San Diego, Northcentral University was founded in 1996.
 This private, nonprofit university offers bachelor's, master's, and doctoral degrees entirely online.
 The university consists of five schools: The School of Business, School of Education, School of Health Sciences, School of Social & Behavioral Sciences, and School of Technology.
 Northcentral has no residency requirements, and with the school's weekly start dates, students don't have to waste any time in beginning their degree programs.
 The university's one-on-one learning model focuses on the power of mentoring and allows students to connect with faculty for a personalized learning experience closely.